What you should know

 Breakfast and dinner on project days are included.
 Food is based on the traditional cuisine.
 Vegetarian options available.
-Food allergies can be catered to if you give warning.
+We will always endeavor to cater to food allergies, so please inform us as early as possible.
 You will need to provide your own lunch always.
 Across all locations expect carbohydrates, curry and local fresh produce.

 Standard breakfasts include toast and eggs.
 Milk is usually in powdered form or long life.
 Meat can be scarce in some locations, so may only be available in limited amounts.
 In some locations you’ll make breakfast yourself, however dinner is cooked for you.
 Food is not provided on the weekend.

-Accommodation, food, and resources for your two day training is included in the price.
+Accommodation, food, and resources for your two-day training is included in the price.
 You just need to get yourself there.
 Trekker Training runs for two days, usually around five weeks before project commencement.
-You meet your team, Team Leader, 2IC, Group Leader, receive your project brief, handover documents, view your handover videos, receive training on social business, exponential technology, crisis management, team dynamics and personality profiling.
+You meet your team, Team Leader, 2IC, Group Leader, receive your project brief, handover documents, view your hand over videos, receive training on social business, exponential technology, crisis management, team dynamics and personality profiling.
 It is highly practical, experiential based learning.
-Specific dates found on website as each month has different dates.
+Specific dates can be found on the website as each month has different dates.

 Training is compulsory.
 Your assessment for suitability continues during Trekker Training, thus your attendance forms part of your application.
-Refunds minus your deposit are available if this is the instance.
+If you are identified as unsuitable during Trekker Training, refunds minus your deposit will be available.

 You will start the Project with an in country induction.
 You may also run through activities such as public speaking, and stakeholder pitch practice, design thinking workshops, impact assessment activities, risk assessment activities and leadership activities.
 This is all designed to focus on your development and the success of the team and the project.